Nonequilibrium Nonlinear Effects and Dynamical Boson Condensation in a Driven-Dissipative Wannier-Stark Lattice

+The Hamiltonian \eqref{hamiltonian} is an effective time-independent Hamiltonian expressed in the rotating frame of the coherent pumps, which is quite general and can be applied to many experimental scenarios (for example, such a Hamiltonian can be designed within cicuit-QED setup \cite{Jin2013}, but is also an effective lowest Bloch band Hamiltonian of ultracold atoms in driven dissipative optical lattices \cite{Sharma2021}, see also \cite{Noh2016,Hartmann2016}).
 The first line of the Hamiltonian \eqref{hamiltonian} describes the familiar equilibrium Bose-Hubbard model in a tilted lattice.
 While in the non-interacting limit the equilibrium model features well-known Bloch oscillations \cite{Wannier1960,Hartmann2004}, it has been recently shown that strong interactions can lead to disorder-free many-body localization~\cite{Yao2020,Taylor2020} (for related experiments see Ref.~\cite{Morong2021}).
-The second line of the Hamiltonian~\eqref{hamiltonian} introduces a coherent photon pumping, which along with the photon decay into the environment $\kappa$ [see Eq.~\eqref{operator_t}] explicitly breaks the $U(1)$ symmetry of the system associated with the particle number conservation~\cite{SM}.
+The second line of the Hamiltonian~\eqref{hamiltonian} introduces a coherent pumping, which along with the environment decay $\kappa$ [see Eq.~\eqref{operator_t}] explicitly breaks the $U(1)$ symmetry of the system associated with the particle number conservation~\cite{SM}.
 In the following we will show that this lack of the particle conservation and explicitly broken $U(1)$ symmetry due to the loss and gain processes has fundamental consequences in both static and dynamics of the system.

 \emph{Consequences of explicit U(1) symmetry breaking: State selection}.---In order to gain some physical intuition, let us start with the the non-interacting limit, $\chi=0$.
 In the WS basis, the Heisenberg equations of motions read~\cite{SM}, \be i \frac{d\hat b_n}{dt} = \left( \Delta_n- i \kappa \right) \hat b_n + \tilde \eta_n, \ee where $ \hat b_n = \sum_j \beta_{n,j} \hat a_n$, $\tilde \eta_n = \sum_j \beta_{n,j} \eta_j$, and $\beta_{n,j} = \mathcal{J}_{j-n}\left({2 J}/{\Delta \omega}\right) $, with $\mathcal{J}_k$ being the Bessel function of the first kind of order $k$.
 The equations of motion~\eqref{eq:WS-eq-motion-b} readily yield \be \hat b_n(t) = e^{-i t( \Delta_n -i \kappa)} \,\hat b_n(0) + \frac{e^{-i t( \Delta_n -i \kappa)}-1}{\Delta_n -i \kappa} \, \tilde \eta_n. \ee If $\forall_n \tilde{\eta}_n = 0$, the solutions correspond to damped Bloch oscillations \cite{SM}.
 If additionally $\kappa = 0$, one then recovers the common Bloch oscillations and the choice of $j_0$ in Eq.~\eqref{Delta_n} becomes arbitrary as it only adds an irrelevant phase factor.